This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Alright, so let’s talk about what you can do with your freshly pickled garlic scapes.

-Try adding these to your next charcuterie platter!
+Try adding these to your next charcuterie board!
 Their tangy flavor is the perfect complement to salty cured meats, creamy cheeses, spicy mustards, and local honey.

 Mince them up and add them to salad dressings.
 They would be incredible in ranch dressing and would really jazz up a dressing made with ranch dressing mix.